 You must vanquish the wither in order to get the nether star.
 You may spawn the wither as soon as you locate a nether stronghold, collect three skulls, and gather 4 soul sand.

 This combat, however, should be avoided unless you have at least enchanted diamond armor and weapons.
 The wither is a difficult opponent, and any bit of preparation will aid you in defeating this foe.

 How to Get a Nether Star in Minecraft?

 Let’s start by gathering the elements needed to spawn the wither.
 To discover wither skeletons, build a nether portal and search for a nether castle.
 Keep an eye out for a soul sand biome while you’re out searching.

-Only near a nether stronghold can wither skeletons spawn; they are 3 blocks tall and may inflict the wither debuff, thus keep beneath a 2 block high ceiling while approaching these monsters.
+Only near a nether stronghold can wither skeletons spawn; they are 3 blocks tall and may inflict the wither debuff, thus keeping beneath a 2-block high ceiling while approaching these monsters.